deep-entertainment/egoventure/docs/getting_started.md

 ## Downloading Godot

-Go over to https://godotengine.org/download and download the current stable version of the Godot engine for your operating system and install it.
+Go to https://godotengine.org/download and download the current stable version of the Godot engine for your operating system and install it.

 ## Create a new Project